 Milestones, what are they?

-Anything that you achieve, a progress, a development, is called a milestone.
+Anything you achieve, progress, or development, is called a milestone.

-Achieving milestones at appropriate age or between the scientific age limit is what is very important for children and is a sign of good development.
-Yes some kids are a little slower or little earlier to achieve the milestone than the others, but if it is in the mentioned age limit it is fine and there is nothing to worry about.
+Achieving milestones at the appropriate age or between the scientific age limit is what is very important for children and is a sign of good development., Yes, some kids are a little slower or a little earlier to achieve the milestone than others, but if it is within the mentioned age limit it is fine and there is nothing to worry about.
 Never compare two kids.

 Categorizing the Landmarks